Digital Identity Risk Assessment Playbook

 ---|---|---|

-“... a discrete event between a user and a system that supports a business or programmatic purpose.
-A government digital system may have multiple categories or types of transactions, which may require separate analysis within the overall digital identity risk assessment.”
+“… a discrete digital event between a user and a system that supports a business or programmatic purpose.”

 Key Point

 Finally, map the community of users to the common roles.
-Most applications have several different user roles, each with different access privileges.
+Most applications have several different user roles, each with different access privileges and permissions.
 Examples of common user roles include:

 - General users